Register Online to Save Time

 Q. How can I access online registration?

-A. Online registration can be accessed from a web-enabled computer at home or from a Kiosk located at any regional or central SCUSD Enrollment Center.
+A. Online registration can be accessed from a web-enabled computer at home or from a Kiosk located at a SCUSD Enrollment Center.

 Q. How long will online registration take?